Captain Colin Robertson Sinclair

 There are conflicting interpretations of Colin's story, and we will never know the personal details of his life.
 Some sources who knew Colin described him as a bitter and unpleasant man, while others describe him jumping until his false teeth fell out to entertain children.

 While it was common for prominent fur traders to send their Metis sons to Europe for schooling, they were typically returned in a few years with an education.
 Colin’s lifelong separation has led some historians to speculate that other forces could have been at work.
 In 'Nahoway, A Distant Voice' author and descendent Donna Sutherland indicates that Nahovway did not want her son to leave.
-As an Indigenous woman she would have had few legal rights, and some sources indicate that William’s business partners were appointed as the executors of his will.
-There were few schools in a place like Red River, and there were practical reasons to send children away for an education.
+As an Indigenous woman she would have had few legal rights, and it appears that William’s business partners were appointed as the executors of his will.
+There were few schools in a place like Red River, so there were practical reasons to send children away for an education.
 At the same time, we need to consider what this practice tells us about the way Indigenous knowledge and ancestry was viewed.
 The writer Alexander Ross articulated the common belief that his own Metis children needed a Christian education to separate them from their mother’s culture, so that they would develop into “respectable” men.
-It was considered very important that boys like Colin grow up in the image of their European fathers, and period sources make many disparaging comments about the appearance and manners of traders' Indigenous wives.
-These schooling practices were about both education and the suppression of Indigenous identity and culture within their children.
-In some respects we can see these attitudes and practices as a fore-runner to the later use of Residential Schools by the Canadian government to “kill the Indian in the child” and destroy Indigenous cultures.
-We will never know the specifics, but it seems clear that Colin and his mother both suffered some trauma from their separation. |
+It was considered very important that boys like Colin grow up in the image of their European fathers, and period sources make many disparaging comments about the appearance and manners of traders' Indigenous wives. |

 |